Skip to content

 I walked back in, sat down explained what was about to happen, and gave him one more chance to take a bite.
 Instead, he asked for a spanking (which told me he had no idea what I was about to have to do).

-I turned him around and spanked him with my hand three times.
+I turned him around and spanked him with my hand.
 He didn't cry, and I wondered if perhaps I was a bit more easy-handed than I should have been.
 When we left the room, he came up to my wife apologized for all the hitting, and asked her for a hug.
 It was then that I saw he was feeling some emotions about what just happened.
 I came up and told him I loved him, that I didn't want to do that again, and that he just needed to do things when we told him to.
 Then we carried on the evening as normal.
 We made dinner, he wolfed it down, and it was at last over.

 To Spank, Or Not To Spank